 Breast Cancer Multiparameter Gene Expression Tests 3

 As a category, multiparameter gene expression tests for breast cancer are relatively new, although their use is increasing.
 They require a minimum quantity of tumor tissue and specific sample processing.
 Many of these assays are effective in tissue that has been preserved in some way and stored for a period of time (archival tissue), which allows for the evaluation of patients well after surgery.
-All of them are currently intended to be used only on cancers that have not yet spread to the lymph nodes, and each has been developed to be used in specific populations of patients.
+Each has been developed to be used in specific populations of patients.
 They have the potential of helping to identify those with the highest and lowest risk of breast cancer recurrence.